UoB-COMSM0110/2024-group-3/README.md

 The player's score is recorded and can be displayed.

 **Basic Flow**
 1. The player launches the game.
 2. The game displays the main menu.
-3. The player selects the "Start" option to begin the game.
+3. The player selects which difficulty they desire to play at.
-4. The game generates a snake and places it on the game grid.
+4. The player is shown the tutorial page.
-5. The player controls the snake's movement using the arrow keys.
+5. The player presses any key and the game begins.
-6. As the game starts, food items and Venom powerups will appear on the map.
+6. The player controls the snake's movement using either WASD or the arrow keys.
-7. The player navigates the snake towards the food items to make it grow.
+7. The player navigates towards food items and avoids enemy snakes + walls.
-8. Each time the snake eats a piece of food, its size increases.
+8. Each time the snake consumes a piece of food it grows in size by 1 square.
-9. The player can press the spacebar to shoot venom from from the snake's mouth, eliminating enemies in its path.
+9. The player can press the spacebar to shoot venom, which can collect food, destroy walls and kill enemy snakes.
-10. The player must navigate carefully to avoid collision with the map's walls.
+10. The player must navigate carefully to avoid collision with walls, enemy snakes and itself.
-11. Enemies are introduced, and they start moving towards the snake's head, aiming to eliminate it.
+11. Enemy snakes start appearing on the map.
 12. The game continues as long as the snake avoids collision with walls and enemies.
 13. When the snake collides with a wall, an enemy or itself, the game ends.
-14. The player's score is recorded and saved for future reference.
+14. The player's score is recored and can be saved under whatever name they choose.
-15. The player is presented with the option to play again or exit the game.
+16. The player is taken back to the main menu.

 **Alternate Flows**

 If the player selects the "Exit" option from the main menu, the game will terminate, and the player will be returned to the device's home screen.

 <br>